 Taking charge of your own medications does not necessarily mean you are free from the risks of medication errors.
-In fact, research shows that more than 50% of adults in the US don’t take their medications as prescribed.
+In fact, research shows that more than 50% of US adults don’t take their medications as prescribed.

-How often are patients harming themselves by taking the wrong medication?
+How often do patients harm themselves by taking the wrong medication?

 My 2 cents: It’s hard to imagine that all medication errors are reported to the NPDS, so my intuition is that the number of incidents is likely much higher than what was reported in this study.

 How do medication errors at home impact health?